 GAME BOYKEYBOARDACTION

-D-PADARROW KEYSIn the top-down sections, use the D-Pad to move your character, or ship in four different directions.
+D-PADARROW KEYSIn the top-down sections, use the D-Pad to move your character, or ship in eight (8) different directions.
 The D-Pad also controls the cursor on menu screens.
 During the rhythm battles, the ◄ left and ►right directional options are used to play the corresponding notes.

 A BUTTONZIn the top-down sections, the A button allows you to interact with people and the environment.
 It is also used to advance long conversations, or select an option in menu screens.
 During the rhythm battles, the A button is used to play the corresponding notes.